isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Where a resource is "ill-behaved" in that it isn't represented as a class with a destructor, wrap it in a class or use [`finally`](#S-gsl)
+Where a resource is “ill-behaved” in that it isn’t represented as a class with a destructor, wrap it in a class or use [`finally`](#S-gsl)

 **See also**: [RAII](#Rr-raii).